Ekumen-OS/beluga/README.md

 ## Overview

-Beluga is an extensible C++ library with a ground-up implementation of the Monte Carlo Localization (MCL) family of estimation algorithms featuring:
+Beluga is an extensible C++17 library with a ground-up implementation of the Monte Carlo Localization (MCL) family of estimation algorithms featuring:

 - A modular design based on orthogonal components that can be merged together using the mixin pattern.
 - Good test coverage to prevent regressions and facilitate code improvements.